studersi/test-4/tutorial-8/README.md

 Outgoing average:   0.0000    Median   0.0000    Standard deviation   0.0000
 ```

 If we compare this to the first run of the statistic script, we reduced the average score from 12.5 to 1.5.
 This is very impressive.
-So by focusing on a handful of high scoring requests, we improved the whole service a big deal.
+So by focusing on a handful of high scoring requests, we improved the whole service by a lot.

-We could expect the high scoring requests at 231 and 189 be gone, but funny enough, the cluster at 98 has also disappeared.
-We only covered 7 bugging requests in the initial tuning, but a cluster with alerts from over 400 requests is gone too.
+We could expect the high scoring requests of 231 and 189 to be gone, but funnily enough, the cluster at 98 has also disappeared.
+We only covered 7 requests in the initial tuning, but a cluster with alerts from over 400 requests is gone, too.

-Our next goal is now the group of requests with a score of 60.
-Let's extract the rule ids and then examine the alerts a bit.
+Our next goal is the group of requests with a score of 60.
+Let's extract the rule IDs and then examine the alerts a bit.

 ```bash
 $> egrep " 60 [0-9-]+$" tutorial-8-example-access-round-2.log | alreqid > ids